 Instructions

-• Fill each section of a 12-section muffin tin with an equal amount of batter, then bake for 18-25 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.
+• Bake: Fill each section of a 12-section muffin tin with an equal amount of batter, then bake for 18-25 minutes, or until the edges begin to pull away from the sides and a toothpick comes out clean.

 Notes